USAFA-ECE/ece281-book/_sources/ICE/ICE3.md

 ### top_basys3 architecture

-You need to modify the architecture of your top_basys3 file to reflect the schematic in {numref}`full-adder-from-two`.
-But first, always with layers of abstraction in mind, let's redraw the schematic with the additional details of internal signals and board inputs and outputs.
+Always with layers of abstraction in mind, let's redraw the schematic with the additional details of internal signals and board inputs and outputs.
 This is shown in {numref}`full-adder-entity`.